 Intraoperative photograph of the patient affected by optic disc pit showing serous macular detachment and peripapillary laser scars temporal to the disc.

 He was phakic with clear lens status and his VA was 20/50 with no refractive errors in both eyes.
 Fundus examination showed a serous macular detachment with an optic nerve coloboma.
 There was peripapillary atrophy due to the previous laser treatment.
 Optical coherence tomography confirmed the status of the macular detachment.
 We performed a lens-sparing 27-gauge PPV.
 The status of the posterior hyaloid was checked by staining the vitreous with triamcinolone acetonide.
 The posterior hyaloid was removed all over the posterior pole as far as the vascular arcades.
 With the vitrectomy probe, we extended the posterior hyaloid detachment to the medium retinal periphery.
 We used MembraneBlue-Dual (Brilliant Blue G + Trypan Blue; D.O.R.C., Zuidland, The Netherlands) to stain the ILM remnants in the posterior pole.
 All the ILM on the posterior pole had already been peeled, and we had to harvest the ILM beyond the vascular arcades.
 Holding the ILM with the vitreal forceps, we injected a bubble of perfluorocarbon liquids (PFCL) over the optic nerve head to better manipulate the plug of ILM, then the plug was placed inside the optic pit.
 PFCL was removed by tilting the eye bulb to dislocate the PFCL bubble upward in order to avoid accidentally aspirating the ILM plug from the optic nerve pit (Figure 3).
-Finally, fluid-air exchange and an injection of sulfur hexafluoride (SF6) gas at 20% were performed (Supplemental Video).
+Finally, fluid-air exchange and an injection of sulfur hexafluoride (SF6) gas at 20% were performed (See Supplemental Video below).
 The patient was positioned face-down for the first week after surgery.
 The subretinal fluid gradually resolved during 10 months of follow-up, and VA improved to 20/20 at the tenth month after surgery (Figure 2).

 Optical coherence tomography (OCT) shows serous macular detachment with overlying retinoschisis and the connection to the subretinal fluid in the macula (A).
 OCT shows the internal limiting membrane plug inside the optic pit 1 month after surgery (B).
 Spectral-domain OCT demonstrates partial resolution of submacular fluid at the third month (C) and complete resolution at the tenth month after surgery (D).